davidc/mtping/README.md

 This was developed for Python 3.
 It may or may not work with Python 2.
 Pull requests for Python 2 compatibility will only be accepted if they do not convolute the code.

-## WARNING

-The format of the arguments and of the output is not yet stable.

-Obviously this program is intended to be used for scripting and automated monitoring, so this is a priority.

 ## License